sbesson/pnas2011/README.md

 Prerequisites
 -------------

-*   MATLAB version R2007a or later
+*   MATLAB version R2007a or later (tested using R2017b)
 *   the API allowing to read the cell structures available at https://github.com/sbesson/plant-tissue/releases/tag/v0.1.0